 If any of the details below require updating or amending, let us know

-Beck Ferrari, supporting bereaved children, their families and schools in Kent.
+Beck offers information and support to bereaved children, their families and schools in Kent.

-Childhood Bereavement Network Part of the National Children’s Bureau.
-This site contains details bereavement services for children throughout the UK.
-CBN also supports professionals working with bereaved children and young people, with information updates, key resources and networking opportunities
+This network is part of the National Children’s Bureau.
+This site contains details of bereavement services for children throughout the UK.
+CBN also supports professionals working with bereaved children and young people, with information updates, key resources, and networking opportunities.

 Hope Again is the youth website of Cruse Bereavement Care.
 It is a safe place where they can learn from other young people, how to cope with grief, and feel less alone.
 Here a young person will find information about their services, a listening ear from other young people and advice for any young person dealing with the loss of a loved one.

-Grief Encounter helps children and young people with the confusion, fear, loneliness and pain, providing a lifeline to cope, with free, immediate, one-to-one support.
+Grief Encounter helps children and young people with confusion, fear, loneliness, and pain, providing a lifeline to cope, with free, immediate, one-to-one support.